unofficial-mirror/jiri/README.md

 ```

 Next, use the `jiri import` command to import the "minimal" manifest from the
-vanadium manifest repo.
+Jiri repo.
 This manifest includes only the projects needed to
 build the jiri tool itself.

 You can see the minimal manifest [here][minimal manifest].
 For more